vysky/challenge-gitlab/README.md

 note

-while terraform will report the deployment is completed, the resources are still spining up in the background in azure and will not be ready straight away

-thus it is recommended to wait for around 5 to 10 mins before proceeding to the next step
+while terraform will report the deployment is completed, the resources are still being spun up in the background in azure and will not be ready straight away, thus it is recommended to wait for around 10 mins before proceeding to the next step

-though you are encouraged to try and experiment with this for your own learning

 ---